Finding and getting hired for freelance writing jobs is tough. Here are a few tips to help you stand out and snag those coveted writing gigs.

 Cold pitching is one of the best ways to find new clients and build out your freelance writing business.
 Not only does cold pitching show your would-be clients that you’re the kind of writer who takes initiative, but it also puts you at an advantage.

 So, is there a brand you’d love to blog for?
-Do a little LinkedIn research, find their director of content marketing and make an introduction.
+Do a little LinkedIn research, find their director of content marketing, and introduce yourself.

 Is there a magazine you want to pitch?
 Find the editor on Twitter and send them a pitch.